Episode 72. Bob Hill – Retired Courier-Journal Journalist (1975-2008) & Author

-During his time as a columnist at the Courier-Journal, Hill wrote over 4,000 articles..
-After over 30 years with the newspaper, Hill believed he “had said it all before”.
-He left to write more long form pieces and spend time with his family.
+As a columnist at the Courier-Journal, Bob wrote over 4,000 articles.
+After more than 3 decades with the newspaper, he believed he “had said it all before.”
+So he left to write more long-form pieces and spend time with his family.

-Hill says his career decisions begin with what he does not want to do, then determines what he’d like to do.
-Hill still finds himself writing columns about everything from gardening and Louisville Slugger bats to bi-polar illness and the history of Centre College.
-He is best known for his book “Double Jeopardy,” based on a murderous true crime and the man who got away with it.
+Bob says his career decisions begin with what he does not want to do, then determine what he’d like to do.
+Bob still finds himself writing columns about everything from gardening and Louisville Slugger bats to bipolar illness and the history of Centre College.
+He is best known for his book “Double Jeopardy,” based on a true murderous crime and the man who got away with it.

-Hill has co-hosted a Sunday radio show, discussing politics, sports, religion, and community issues.
-Now, in his retirement, He and his wife own a nursery and sculpture garden just outside of Louisville.
+Bob has co-hosted a Sunday radio show, discussing politics, sports, religion, and community issues.
+In his retirement, He and his wife own a nursery and sculpture garden just outside of Louisville.